hannobraun/stack-assembly/README.md

 ### Additional Documentation

-Currently, [the initial design document][design] is the best available introduction into the language.
+Currently, [the initial design document][design] is the best available introduction to the language.
 The [test suite] provides a less friendly but more complete picture, basically serving the role of a specification.

 [design]: https://www.hannobraun.com/designing-stack-assembly/
 [test suite]: src/tests/